Algosoo (1974 ship)

-Algosoo was a lake freighter constructed for Algoma Central in 1974 by Collingwood Shipyard in Collingwood, Ontario.
+Algosoo was a lake freighter constructed for Algoma Central in 1974 by Collingwood Shipbuilding in Collingwood, Ontario.
 The second ship of the name, Algosoo was the last lake freighter built in the traditional design for use on the North American Great Lakes, where the bridge topped a superstructure right in the ship's bow, and a second superstructure topped her engines, right in the stern.
 The vessel was used to transport bulk cargoes between ports on the Great Lakes.
-In 1986, the ship suffered a serious fire and 1994, was forced to run aground.
+In 1986, the ship suffered a serious fire and in 1994, was forced to run aground to avoid a collision.
 Algosoo transported her last cargo in late 2015 and was sailed to the breaking yard at Port Colborne, Ontario in October 2016.

 Design and description

-Algosoo was a traditionally-constructed lake freighter built for service on the North American Great Lakes and the St. Lawrence Seaway.
-A traditionally-designed lake freighter has the bridge topping a superstructure right in the ship's bow, and a second superstructure topping the engines, right in the stern.
+Algosoo was a traditionally constructed lake freighter built for service on the North American Great Lakes and the St. Lawrence Seaway.
+A traditionally designed lake freighter has the bridge topping a superstructure right in the ship's bow, and a second superstructure topping the engines, right in the stern.
 Algosoo was 222.5 m long overall and 219.6 m between perpendiculars with a beam of 23.0 m and a midsummer draught of 8.8 m.

 The ship was powered by two Crossley Pielstick single acting, four-stroke cycle 10PC2V diesel engines creating a total of 9000 hp.
 The two engines were situated side-by-side with the drive shafts connected via a gear reduction box.
 This was tied to the single propeller shaft which turned a controllable pitch propeller, giving the vessel a maximum speed of 13 kn.